Skip to main content

 The USB-2 port only works if USB-1 is connected and active.

-• When connecting two different computers, note that USB-2 will not work when the PC connected to USB-1 is powered off.
-Therefore, USB-1 is assigned to the on-air PC, which remains active 24/7.
+• If two separate computers are connected, note that USB-2 will not function when the PC connected to USB-1 is powered off.
+For this reason, USB-1 is assigned to the on-air PC, which remains active 24 hours a day.

 Windows© Installation